 - the issue of a superintendent registrar’s certificate

 In registered buildings, the marriage is registered, either by a registrar in their own register, or by an authorised person in duplicate registers supplied for the registered building.
 An authorised person is not necessarily the person who conducts the ceremony.
-In register offices and approved premises, the marriage is solemnised in the presence of a superintendent registrar and a registrar who carries out the registration.
-Jewish marriages are registered by the secretary (for marriages) of the man’s synagogue.
+In register offices and approved premises, the marriage takes place in the presence of a superintendent registrar and a registrar who carries out the registration.
+Jewish marriages are registered by the secretary (for marriages) of a synagogue, where parties are members of different synagogues this will be whichever of those synagogues the couple nominate.
 Marriages according to the rites and ceremonies of the Society of Friends are registered by the registering officer of the monthly meeting in which the marriage took place.
-In both these cases, marriages should be registered as soon as possible after the solemnisation.
+In both these cases, marriages should be registered as soon as possible after they have taken place.

 Marriage data recorded on RON is then passed onto ONS for statistical purposes.
 We perform regular receipt and diagnostic tests resulting in contact with GRO to resolve any issues identified.

 The data analysed in the tables are summarised in this section.

-Supplied by the bride and bridegroom:
+Supplied by the couple:

 - date of marriage

 - place of marriage